Akshay3190/Wine-Quality-Prediction-by-Machine-Learning/README.md

 <img width="960" alt="Random Forest Classifier Model" src="https://github.com/Akshay3190/Wine-Quality-Prediction-by-Machine-Learning/blob/main/Random%20Forest%20Classifier%20model.png">
 <br>
 <br>
-Single decision tree is like checking wine quality  according  to the content of citric acid.
-If it high then it will come to one of the branch of tree & if it is low then it will go to the another branch.
+A single decision tree is like checking wine quality  according  to the content of citric acid.
+If it is high then it will come to one of the branch of tree & if it is low then it will go to another branch.
 Like good & bad quality branches.
-Random forest is nothing but the ensemble model of  combination of more than 2,3 decision trees to get the more accurate prediction.
+Random forest is nothing but the ensemble model of  a combination of more than 2,3 decision trees to get a more accurate prediction.
 It will check the majority value or mean value of output given by decision trees to  predict the result.
 <br>
 <br>
 More decision trees then more accurate will be the prediction.
 <br>
 <br>
-_Fit function_= Fit the values in the model-Random Forest Classifier .
+**Fit function**= Fit the values in the model-Random Forest Classifier .
 <br>
 <br>
-After checking accuracy of both train & test we need to check the implementation of the model with new data.
+After checking the accuracy of both the train & test we need to check the implementation of the model with new data.
 <br>
 <br>
 End of the project.
 Thank You !!!